 Supernatural, anyone?
-Season 8 leaves only about four recurring female characters still alive (Lisa Braeden, Jody Mills, Charlie Bradbury, and Linda Tran, for those curious).
+Season 8 leaves only about three recurring female characters still alive (Lisa Braeden, Jody Mills (possibly), and Charlie Bradbury, for those curious).

 Boardwalk Empire, all of the gangsters who are killed off are necessarily male, but several prominent female characters have also been killed off.
 One minor recurring character got used as a Human Shield.